-I specialise in law (including international and asylum law), human rights, environmental and social justice issues, low-impact living/travel and EU policies.
+Based in Bristol (UK), I specialise in international law, human rights, environmental and social justice issues, low-impact living/travel, permaculture and EU policies.
 My languages are German, English and Spanish.

 I am an associate member of the UK-based Institute of Translation and Interpreting, a fully qualified member of the German Federal Association of Interpreters and Translators (BDÜ) and part of the Interpreters’ Cooperative RICOL.
 When it comes to translation processes, I am as familiar with the project management side of things as I am with using translation tools and terminology databases.

-My experience of working as a freelancer is complemented by some extra knowledge and skills in the fields of renewable energy, sustainable development and human rights, gained through a few theoretical and practical courses and a one-year in-house translation position with Amnesty International.
-Oh, and through being an activist and environmentalist who is a little bit obsessed with resilient systems and low-impact living!
+My experience of working as a freelancer is complemented by some extra knowledge and skills in the fields of renewable energy, sustainable development and human rights, gained through a number of theoretical and practical courses as well as a one-year in-house translation position with Amnesty International.
+Oh, and by being an activist and environmentalist who thinks that resilient systems and low-impact living are just plain common sense.

 Apart from my freelance translation work, I have worked for the Bristol Zero Tolerance initiative on women’s rights and volunteered for Amnesty UK as a Regional Media Support Officer for the South of England.
-Currently I am keeping busy tending my allotment, doing volunteer work locally, and learning all about permaculture design systems on the Practical Sustainability Course with Shift Bristol.
+Currently I am keeping busy tending my allotment, doing volunteer work for Mission Lifeforce and the Landworkers’ Alliance, and trying to put into practice what I learned about permaculture design and community engagement on the Practical Sustainability Course with Shift Bristol in 2016/17.

 So… if you are an organisation working on environmental, social justice or human rights issues, I am particularly keen to hear from you.
 Whether you would like your website translated, need simultaneous interpretation for your next conference, or are looking for anything in between – get in touch and I will see how I can help!